h1data/convert-weblate-csv/doc/GITFLOW.md

   commit id: "3. convert CSVs for Weblate"
 ```

 The files can be pushed to `localization` branch directly.
-In this example, the workflow creates a temporary branch `update-csv-*` and make PR/MR for `localization`.
+In this example, the workflow creates a temporary branch `update-csv-*` and makes a PR/MR for `localization`.
 This allows the translators/maintainers to check the updates.

 > [!NOTE]
-> You can use IDs of workflow run or commit for branch name to avoid conflict of branch names:
+> You can use the IDs of the workflow run or commit for the branch name to avoid conflicts with branch names:
 > - [`GITHUB_RUN_ID` or `GITHUB_SHA`](https://docs.github.com/en/actions/reference/workflows-and-actions/variables) (GitHub)
 > - [`CI_PIPELINE_ID` or `CI_COMMIT_SHA`](https://docs.gitlab.com/ci/variables/predefined_variables/) (GitLab)

 ### 4. Merge PR/MR

-Just merges the updated CSV for Weblate to `localization`.
+Just merges the updated CSV for Weblate into `localization`.
 You can delete the temporary branch when merged.

 ``` mermaid
 ---